Fast, Free Auto Insurance Quotes

 |Violation of usage of wireless telecommunication device requirements||1 point|

 |Operating a vehicle while text messaging||1 point|

 |Improper use of designated travel lane (4th and subsequent offense)||1 point|

 |Source: Georgia Department of Driver Services|

-Once every five years, you can ask the Department of Driver Services (DDS) to reduce the number of points on your driving record.
-Up to seven points can be taken off.
+Once every five years, you can ask the Georgia Department of Driver Services (DDS) to reduce the number of points on your driving record.
+Up to 7 points can be taken off.
 To qualify for a points reduction, you will need to successfully complete a certified defensive driving course and send the certificate by mail or deliver it in-person to the DDS.